Dr Andrew Parker

 Addictions Charge Nurse, Nightingale Hospital

-1. Understanding static and dynamic risk factors for suicide in context of addiction
+- Importance of considering both static and dynamic risk factors for suicide in management